RuoyuChen10/Sim2Word/README.md

 ## Acknowledgement

-If you find this work is helpful for your research, please consider cite our work:
+If you find this work helpful for your research, please consider citing our work:

 ```bibtex
 @article{chen2022sim2word,